usc-isi-i2/kgtk/docs/curate/clean_data.md

                         column-names and --no-input-header=False. --no-input-
                         header has no effect when --input-column-names has not been specified. (default=False).
+  --supply-missing-column-names [optional True|False]
+                        Supply column names that are missing. (default=False).
+  --number-of-columns COUNT
+                        The expected number of columns in the header.
+                        (default=None).
+  --require-column-names REQUIRE_COLUMN_NAMES [REQUIRE_COLUMN_NAMES ...]
+                        The list of column names required in the input file.
+                        (default=None).
+  --no-additional-columns [optional True|False]
+                        When True, do not allow any column names other than the required column names.
+When --require-column-names
+                        is not specified, then disallow columns other than [node1, label, node2, id] (or aliases) for an edge file, and [id] for a node file. (default=False).
   --header-error-action {PASS,REPORT,EXCLUDE,COMPLAIN,ERROR,EXIT}
                         The action to take when a header error is detected.
                         Only ERROR or EXIT are supported